Can My Doctor Prescribe Me Suboxone?

 Can My Primary Doctor Prescribe Suboxone?

-In April of 2021, the U.S. Department of Health and Human Services altered the requirements for prescribing medications containing buprenorphine in order to expand access to medications like Suboxone.
+Yes, licensed physicians can prescribe Suboxone for the treatment of opioid use disorder.
+In April 2021, the U.S. Department of Health and Human Services changed the requirements for prescribing medications containing buprenorphine to expand access to treatments like Suboxone.
+This means your primary care doctor, family physician, or other healthcare providers can now prescribe Suboxone without needing special waivers or additional training that were previously required.

 What To Expect At Your First Doctor’s Appointment For Suboxone

+Generally, this visit will be similar to normal visits to the doctor.
+One main difference is that you may be asked to submit a urine sample.
+Don’t worry about this.
+Testing positive for opioids is normal and expected.
+These test results will be used to help develop a treatment plan that is suited to your needs.
 Once it is time for your appointment, a medical assistant will take you to a room to privately check your vital signs and ask questions about your medical and substance use history.

+After this, a medical doctor will meet with you.
+Together, you’ll create a treatment plan.
 From here, the doctor may schedule a follow-up appointment and have office staff connect you with counseling or provide a referral for an intensive treatment program.

 Getting Suboxone From A Doctor FAQs